-When we speak of le verdure, le carciofaie, le castraúre, the Lagoon island Sant’Erasmo will come to our mind, and so it should.
-Yet there’s another island located between La Certosa and Sant’Erasmo, which was a favorite meta – place for a weekend excursion – of my grandparents’.
+When we speak of le verdure, le carciofaie, le castraúre, the Lagoon island Sant’Erasmo will probably come to your mind.
+But, there’s another island located between La Certosa and Sant’Erasmo, a favorite meta – place for a weekend excursion.
 Especially during harvest time which starts early in the Lagoon, usually by mid-August.
-And by early September, visitors to Le Vignole are greeted by a heap of zucche – squashes harvested on the island.
+And by early September, visitors to Le Vignole are greeted by zucche, the squashes harvested here.

-The banks of Vignole were overgrown with tamarisk and reeds.
-Much like the internal canals of Torcello still look like today.
-People went there and spent some time eating from their picnic baskets in the shade on hot summer days.
+The banks of Vignole were also lined with tamarisk and reeds and must have looked similar to the canals of Torcello.
+People went there and spent some time eating from their picnic baskets in the shade on a hot summer day.

-From Vignole’s southern shores, you can see the bell towers of Venice looming to your left and San Michele (the island on which part of the Venetian cemetery is located) in front of you.
-And there are a few trattorie located amongst the orchards, vineyards and vegetable fields lined with mulberry trees, in the midst of a network of little canals used for irrigation, reeds and tamarisk groves.
+From Le Vignole’s southern shores, you can see the bell towers of Venice in the distance to your left, and San Michele (the island on which part of the Venetian cemetery is located) in front of you.
+And there are a few trattorie located amongst the orchards, vineyards and vegetable fields lined with mulberry trees, in the midst of a network of little canals used for irrigation.

-Below you can see what such a dish looks on Vignole.
-And of course, you can taste vino di casa, for this has always been wine country in the Lagoon.
-No monastery was built here but a little church, Santa Eurosia alle Vignole with a rather low campanile, first constructed in the 7th century AD.
-Vignole was partly a military zone, so Forte di Sant’Andrea looms when you arrive in the Lagoon coming from the direction of Punta Sabbioni.
+Below you can see what such a simple and rustic dish looks like.
+And of course, you can taste vino di casa, for here we are in the heart of the wine country.
+No monastery was built here but a little church, Santa Eurosia alle Vignole.
+Its campanile, of the 7th century, is rather low.
+Le Vignole was part of a military zone, and you can make out Forte di Sant’Andrea when you arrive from the direction of Punta Sabbioni.
 The other part of the island has always been farm and wine country, and sometimes the paths crossing little fields and vineyards take you to sandy white beaches!

 Tender white onions, sautéed or prepared in saor (sweet-sour) accompany sea food, but also slices of zucca and green onions, crisply fried in olive oil.

-Since mid-August, le zucche (squashes) have been harvested in Venice, and they not only accompany but go into fish and clam dishes.
-It’s the tender vegetables, tasting slightly salty, and their blossoms, accounting for much of the success of cooking in the Lagoon.
-Above, you can see the first squash of the new season on sale in late July, almost hiding next to the artichokes.
+From mid-August, le zucche (squashes) are harvested on the Lagoon islands, and they also go into fish and clam dishes.
+It’s the tender vegetables, tasting slightly salty, and their blossoms, which are part of the ancestral flavors of the Lagoon.
+Delicious recipes, so worth rediscovering and enjoying!